hassanezakaria161631099728-svg/cpp_project_open_source-/README.md

 the purpose of this project is for civil engineering to calculate the stiffness matrix of a multi floors building

+notice: temp2  .depend  .cbp  .layout only exist in code blocks IDE for vscode they don't exist they are not necessary in vscode IDE IDE integrated developpement environment

 if you need anymore details I forgot to mention here contact me by the available options:
 email: hassanezakaria161631099728@gmail.com
 facebook : https://www.facebook.com/hassane.zakaria.179930#